-1. Every fiscal year, the Bank sets annual monetary policy targets in its Monetary Policy Statement (MPS) in accordance with the broader macroeconomic policy objectives of the Governments.
+Beginning of Fiscal Year 1.
+Every fiscal year, the Bank sets annual monetary policy targets in its Monetary Policy Statement (MPS) in accordance with the broader macroeconomic policy objectives of the Governments.
 2. MPS is approved by the Board of Directors of the Bank and submitted to the Minister responsible for Finance, who submits it to the Parliament.
-3. Mid-year review of the MPS, showing progress in the implementation of the policy, outlook for the remaining period of the year and measures to be undertaken to achieve the policy objectives.
+February of the year 3.
+Mid-year review of the MPS, showing progress in the implementation of the policy, outlook for the remaining period of the year and measures to be undertaken to achieve the policy objectives.
 The report is submitted to the parliament through Minister of Finance.
-4. The Monetary Policy Committee of the Board of Directors of the Bank, which is chaired by the Governor, is responsible for setting the monetary policy direction bi-monthly, in line with the targets set in the Monetary Policy Statement.
-5. The Surveillance Committee of the Bank's Management meets daily to evaluate liquidity developments and decides on the measures to be taken to ensure that liquidity is kept within the desired path.
-3.
+Bi-monthly 4.
+The Monetary Policy Committee of the Board of Directors of the Bank, which is chaired by the Governor, is responsible for setting the monetary policy direction bi-monthly, in line with the targets set in the Monetary Policy Statement.
+Daily 5.
+The Surveillance Committee of the Bank's Management meets daily to evaluate liquidity developments and decides on the measures to be taken to ensure that liquidity is kept within the desired path.